U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-Founded in 1886, the Minneapolis College of Art and Design is an independent, accredited institution offering a four-year curriculum integrating the Liberal Arts into 14 professional BFA degree majors in Fine Arts, Media Arts and Design; a four-year BS degree program in the area of Entrepreneurial Studies; two-year MFA degree programs; and a two-year Post Baccalaureate certificate program.
+Founded in 1886, the Minneapolis College of Art and Design is an independent, non-profit institution offering a four-year curriculum integrating the Liberal Arts into 14 professional BFA degree majors in Fine Arts, Media Arts and Design; a four-year BS degree program in the area of Entrepreneurial Studies; a two-year MFA degree programs; a two-year, online MA in Sustainable Design; a two-year or three-year pathway toward an online certificate in Interactive Design and Marketing; and a two-year Post Baccalaureate certificate program.
 MCAD is rated among the top colleges of art and design in the nation.
 It has more than 1,500 students participating in Continuing Studies and young artist programs.
 Community outreach includes gallery exhibitions on and off campus, public lectures and the annual MCAD Art Sale.

 |School type||private, coed college|

 When applying to Minneapolis College of Art and Design, it's important to note the application deadline is May 1, and the early action deadline is December 1.
 Scores for either the ACT or SAT test are due May 1.
 The application fee at Minneapolis College of Art and Design is $50.
-It has an an acceptance rate of 29.6 percent.
+It has an an acceptance rate of 61.3 percent and an early acceptance rate of 55.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.